Community Standards

 Club and Organization Policy

 Any organized student group, club, or organization on campus must be recognized by the Student Forum.
 Any club receiving funding must be open to all members of the student body.
 This includes participation in activities, meetings, and all functions of said club.
-No student group will received funding if they are exclusive in nature.
+No student group will receive funding if they are exclusive in nature.
 While groups that are exclusive may be recognized by the Student Forum they will not be eligible for funding as long as they are exclusive or selective in nature.
 All policies regarding the expenditure of activity fee dollars can be found in the presidents and treasures handbook which is available in the Office of Student Activities.

 Student Forum

 The Student Forum is advised by the Director of Student Activities and serves as the governing body for students.
 Members of this group are involved in many College decisions.
 Elections are held in the spring for the majority of the student body and in the fall for the First-year students.
 Elections are competitive and create a natural sense of excitement on campus.
 The Student Forum oversees the operations of all student clubs and organizations.
 This governing body also oversees the student activity fee, which each student pays along with tuition.
-This money is allocated to 80 of the 100+ student clubs and organizations.
+This money is allocated to approximately 80 of the 100+ student clubs and organizations.
 Student Forum meetings are held on a weekly basis when classes are in session, and are open to the student body.
+For more information: www.union.edu/getinvolved

 Organizational Misconduct